 - Bench Book: Checklist 8-3 Indigence

-- Clerks Certification Study Guides: See Level I, Post-Trial Procedures, A. Default in Payments (page 11)
+- Clerks Certification Study Guides: See Level I, Post-Trial Procedure

-- The Municipal Judges Book: Chapter 5 JUDGMENTS, INDIGENCE, AND ENFORCEMENT
+- Municipal Courts and the Texas Judicial System: Chapter 5 JUDGMENTS, INDIGENCE, AND ENFORCEMENT

 - Webinars Related to Indigence (may be accessed on the TMCEC Online Learning Center (OLC))